 Summary: The amendment would shift redistricting to 2022 if the Governor of New Jersey receives the state's census data after February 15, 2021.
 The 2021 legislative elections would be held under the existing lines.

 Amendment: Senate Joint Resolution No. 18.
-Referred to November Ballot.
+Passed.

 Summary: This proposed constitutional amendment transfers the responsibility of congressional and legislative redistricting from the General Assembly to a 16-member redistricting commission.
 The General Assembly will have to approve the commission’s maps before they become law.
 If maps cannot be adopted, the responsibility of congressional and legislative redistricting falls to the Virginia Supreme Court.
 Former Virginia Democratic Party Chairman Paul Goldman filed a lawsuit against the Amendment on August 27, 2020.
 The case was dismissed on September 9.